1. Cultural policy system

 The Ministry of Culture and National Heritage and the Ministry of Foreign Affairs are responsible for working out the priorities of foreign state cultural policy.
 The Ministry of Foreign Affairs ratifies the cultural agreements on the government level.
 Poland has many bilateral agreements with countries from all over the world.
 The Ministry of Culture and National Heritage supervises the application of these agreements and the implementation of cultural cooperation programmes.

-In the Ministry of Culture and National Heritage, international cultural cooperation is the responsibility of the Department of International Relations.
+In the Ministry of Culture and National Heritage, international cultural cooperation is the responsibility of the Department of International Cooperation.
 The main task of the Department is to coordinate international cooperation in the field of culture.
 It also has the role of cooperating with Polish organisations abroad and of realising international agreements.
 The Department also supervises the work of the Adam Mickiewicz Institute and the International Cultural Centre in Krakow.

 The Adam Mickiewicz Institute is a state cultural institution which aims to popularise Polish culture around the world and cooperate on cultural projects with other countries.
 The Institute was founded on 1 March 2000 on the basis of a directive issued by the then Minister of Culture and Art.
 The goal of the Institute's activity is to promote Poland abroad by popularising the historical and contemporary achievements of Polish culture, in accordance with the fundamental guidelines of Poland's foreign policy and cultural policy.